sphinx-contrib/spelling/issuetracker/doc/index.rst

 Customization
 -------------

-If you use an issue tracker, that is not supported by this extension, then set :confval:`issuetracker` to ``None`` or leave it unset, and connect your own callback to the :event:`issuetracker-resolve-issue`:
+If you use an issue tracker that is not supported by this extension, then set :confval:`issuetracker` to ``None`` or leave it unset, and connect your own callback to the event :event:`issuetracker-resolve-issue`:

-.. event:: issuetracker-resolve-issue(app, project, user, issue_id)
+.. event:: issuetracker-resolve-issue(app, project, issue_id)

    Emitted if a issue reference is to be resolved.

-   ``app`` is the Sphinx application object.  ``project`` and ``user`` are strings, describing the issuetracker project and username.
-These are simply the values, the user entered for :confval:`issuetracker_project` and :confval:`issuetracker_user`.  ``issue_id`` is the issue id as string.
+   ``app`` is the Sphinx application object.  ``project`` is the issuetracker project to query (see :confval:`issuetracker_project`).  ``issue_id`` is the issue id as string.

-   Callbacks for this event must return a dictionary with issue information, having the following keys:

-   - ``'uri'``: The URI to the issue web page
-   - ``'closed'``: ``True``, if the issue is closed.
-If ``False`` or if the key is missing, the issue is still open.

-   If ``'uri'`` is missing, the issue reference is not turned into a real reference, but remains in plain text.

-   A callback can return ``None`` instead to indicate, that it cannot resolve the issue.
-Resolval is delegated to further callbacks, that might be connected to the event.
+   A callback should return an :class:`Issue` object containing the resolved issue, or ``None`` if it could not resolve the issue.
+In the latter case other resolvers connected to the event may be invoked by Sphinx.

+.. class:: Issue

+   A :func:`~collections.namedtuple` providing issue information.

+   .. attribute:: id

+      The issue id as string

+      If you are writing your own custom callback for :event:`issuetracker-resolve-issue`, set this attribute to the
+      ``issue_id`` that was given as argument.

+   .. attribute:: uri

+      An URI providing information about this issue.

+      This URI is used as hyperlink target in the generated documentation.
+      Thus it should point to a webpage or something similar that provides human-readable information about an issue.

+   .. attribute:: closed

+      ``True``, if the issue is closed, ``False`` otherwise.

 Contribution